dusty-nv/jetson-inference/docs/imagenet-console-2.md

 Next, let's classify an example image with the `imagenet-console` program, using either the [C++](../examples/imagenet-console/imagenet-console.cpp) or [Python](../python/examples/imagenet-console.py) variants.

-`imagenet-console` accepts 3 command-line arguments:  the path to the input image and path to the output image, along with an optional `--network` flag which changes the classificaton model being used (the default network is GoogleNet).
+`imagenet-console` accepts 3 command-line arguments:

+- the path to the input image
+- the path to the output image
+- an optional `--network` flag which changes the classificaton model being used (the default network is GoogleNet).

 These command line parameters are the same between the C++ and Python versions.
 Note that you can launch either with the `--help` flag to recieve more info about using them.

+Here are a couple examples of launching the program in Python or C++:

 #### C++
 ``` bash